chiragbharadwaj/ro/spec/README.md

   | give EXPR

 # An expression is one of the following:
-#   • The unit value or a primitive integer, boolean, or string
+#   • The unit value or a primitive integer/float, boolean, or char/string
 #   • An identifier, i.e. a variable's name (which could be a list's name)
 #   • An empty list ([])
 #   • A (non-empty) list with some contents